DSC8563_1.jpg

 The all-rounder for your fitness goals

-Rope skipping has many advantages.
+Jumping rope has many benefits.
 Fitness is very individual and every body is different, but the basic principles are the same.

-Jumping rope is very easy, fun and amazingly effective for losing weight.
+Jumping rope is very easy, fun and amazingly effective for weight loss.
 In fact, you can burn up to 450 calories in just 15 minutes.
-Heavy ropes are more effective in reducing body fat than regular ropes because they use more energy.
+Heavy ropes are more effective at reducing body fat than normal ropes as they use more energy.

 Coordination

-Whether you are paying attention or not, your brain always knows what your feet are doing.
+Whether you're watching your head or not, your brain always knows what your feet are doing.
 Jumping rope is good for coordination for this simple reason.
-When jumping rope, your feet move up and down quickly as you jump, so it's a great workout for sports that involve constantly changing direction.
+When jumping rope, your feet move up and down quickly as you jump, making it an excellent workout for sports where you are constantly changing direction.

-Many professional basketball and football players end a season or even their career prematurely because of a foot or ankle injury.
-Jumping rope strengthens the muscles, ligaments and tendons that surround your feet and ankles, making you less vulnerable to injuries to these structures.
+Many professional basketball and soccer players end a season or even their career prematurely due to a foot or ankle injury.
+Jumping rope strengthens the muscles, ligaments and tendons that surround your feet and ankles, making you less susceptible to injuries to these structures.

-Using a heavy rope builds strength throughout your upper body.
+Using a heavy rope builds strength in your entire upper body.
 In addition to the abdominal muscles, the back, shoulders and forearms in particular are strengthened.
-Jumping rope is also one of the best exercises to improve bone density.
+Jumping rope is also one of the best exercises for improving bone density.

-Jumping rope is very easy, fun and amazingly effective for losing weight.
+Jumping rope is very easy, fun and amazingly effective for weight loss.
 In fact, you can burn up to 450 calories in just 15 minutes.
-Heavy ropes are more effective in reducing body fat than regular ropes because they use more energy.
+Heavy ropes are more effective at reducing body fat than normal ropes as they use more energy.

 Coordination

-Whether you are paying attention or not, your brain always knows what your feet are doing.
+Whether you're watching your head or not, your brain always knows what your feet are doing.
 Jumping rope is good for coordination for this simple reason.
-When jumping rope, your feet move up and down quickly as you jump, so it's a great workout for sports that involve constantly changing direction.
+When jumping rope, your feet move up and down quickly as you jump, making it an excellent workout for sports where you are constantly changing direction.

-Many professional basketball and football players end a season or even their career prematurely because of a foot or ankle injury.
-Jumping rope strengthens the muscles, ligaments and tendons that surround your feet and ankles, making you less vulnerable to injuries to these structures.
+Many professional basketball and soccer players end a season or even their career prematurely due to a foot or ankle injury.
+Jumping rope strengthens the muscles, ligaments and tendons that surround your feet and ankles, making you less susceptible to injuries to these structures.

-Using a heavy rope builds strength throughout your upper body.
+Using a heavy rope builds strength in your entire upper body.
 In addition to the abdominal muscles, the back, shoulders and forearms in particular are strengthened.
-Jumping rope is also one of the best exercises to improve bone density.
+Jumping rope is also one of the best exercises for improving bone density.

 Sign up now for the Everjump newsletter